JakhongirTurgunboev/ml_task1/README.md

 CRUD databases only, it is proper choice.
 But when scaling the project,migrating the database to PostgreSQL or another database which can support high-load and concurrency is recommended.

-### Google API Integration
+### Google Maps API Integration
-This task's folder is '3.Google API Integration'.
+This task's folder is '3.Google Maps API Integration'.
 This project is demonstration of working with Google API.
 In this case, Google service of choice is Google Maps api.
 It requires API Key, that's why API key must be provided before using the project.